2018 has been the year of sweeping security enhancements (hello, GDPR) and the Google OAuth scopes are the latest addition.

-Google is selecting a third-party vendor to conduct verifications.
-The verification costs fall on the applications requesting approval, and range anywhere from $15,000-$75,000 or more.
+Google is selecting a third-party vendor to conduct app verifications.
+The verification costs fall on the applications requesting approval and range anywhere from $15,000-$75,000 or more.

-If you’re syncing anything that Google considers a “restricted scopes” you’ll need to go through a stringent verification process that will take the better part of 2019 and beyond.
-Google has been light on details, but so far it looks like the third-party vendors conducting review will make sure your app follows common processes like only requesting necessary scopes and deleting user data upon request.
+If you’re syncing anything that Google considers a “restricted scope” (i.e. sensitive data or data containing personally identifiable information), you’ll need to go through a stringent verification process that may take the better part of 2019 and beyond.
+Google has been light on details, but so far it looks like the third-party vendors conducting reviews will want to see that your app follows common processes like only requesting necessary scopes and deleting user data upon request.

 Restricted scopes include link sensitive scopes such as:

-Further, the way Google defines restricted scopes is subject to change, so if Google one day decides that Google Calendars should be a restricted scope, you’ll have to go through the app verification process again if your application is syncs or interacts with that data.
+Further, the way Google defines restricted scopes is subject to change.
+If Google decides that they want Google Calendars to become a restricted scope, you’ll have to go through the app verification process again if your application syncs or interacts with Google Calendar data.
 Today, the only restricted scopes are for mail data.

 Best Practices to Ensure Your Application Gets Verified